rsearls/blog-posts/microprofile-config-outOfBox/blog/blog.md

 TruE
 ````
 This is the expected value.
 PropertiesConfigSource has a higher ordinal than
-ServletContextConfigSource, hence it is queried first.
+ServletContextConfigSource, hence it is found first.
 The key is found and its value returned to the caller.